 If you wish to give the account a dedicated IP address on the target server, select the Give new account an IP address checkbox.

 After you make your selections, click Copy Account to begin the transfer process.
 The Account Transfer interface will appear.

 When you use WHM to copy an account from another server, the system automatically queries the remote server to determine whether streaming is a viable option.

 Streaming provides a faster and less resource-intensive transfer of accounts between cPanel & WHM servers.

 pkgacctutility packages and transfers the account without the home directory on the remote server.

 To enable streaming transfers, the following must be true:

 root-level privileges on the remote server's WHM interface.

 Because of changes to the backup system and other system features (for example, Horde), several compatibility issues exist in the restoration process.

-In cPanel & WHM version 11.42 and later, the system restores MySQL® and PostgreSQL databases to the account.
-However, the system does not restore the user's password and it locks the user out of the databases.
+In cPanel & WHM version 11.42 and later, the system restores MySQL® and PostgreSQL databases to the account, but the system does not restore the user's password and it locks the user out of the databases.